HiPerCoRe/KTT/Readme.md

     - `--no-cuda` disables the inclusion of CUDA API during compilation, only affects Nvidia platform
     - `--no-opencl` disables the inclusion of OpenCL API during compilation

-* KTT and applications that utilize it rely on external dynamic (shared) libraries to work correctly.
+* KTT rely on external dynamic (shared) libraries to work correctly.
 There are multiple ways to provide access to these libraries, e.g., copying a given library inside the application folder or adding the containing folder to the library path (example for Linux: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/shared/library).
   Libraries which are bundled with device drivers are usually visible by default.
-The list of libraries currently utilized by KTT:
+The list of libraries currently utilized by KTT (typically nor all libraries are required, depending on settings of the premake5 execution):
     - `OpenCL` distributed with specific device drivers (OpenCL only)
     - `cuda` distributed with specific device drivers (CUDA only)
     - `nvrtc` distributed with specific device drivers (CUDA only)